Monitoring & RSMG

-Your thesis group are a broader supervisory team.
-They include not only your supervisor (or supervisors) but additional members whom you can consult if necessary.
+Your thesis group are a group who include not only your supervisor (or supervisors) but additional members whom you can consult if necessary.
 It should normally have four members:

 - your supervisor;

-- at least one staff member who is reasonably familiar with your research field (called an academic advisor in the University documentation).
+- at least one staff member who is reasonably familiar with your research field.

 Sometimes there might be reasons for having a fifth person, for example an industrial supervisor.
 Typically, your supervisor will be able to offer some advice about appropriate members of your thesis group.

-You choose your thesis group within 6 weeks of your start, using an RSMG1 form which you submit via Canvas:
+You choose your thesis group within 4 weeks of your start, using an RSMG1 form which you submit via Canvas:

 You will then be given a schedule of your thesis group meetings.
 These form the most important part of your interaction with your thesis group.
 Twice a year (or less frequently if you are part time) you will:

 - arrange a thesis group meeting where you discuss it with them;

-- together fill in an RSMG form that you will give to the research students secretary.
+- together fill in an RSMG form that you will submit via Canvas.

 The RSMG form, possibly with further comments from your RSMG rep, will go to RSMG, who will discuss your progress at their next meeting.